Is Your Asthma Controlled? Or Not Controlled?

 Do you believe your asthma is controlled?

-Of course, those who devise asthma guidelines understand one basic fact about asthma: that every case of asthma is unique.
+Of course, those who devise asthma guidelines understand one basic fact about asthma: every case of asthma is unique.

 This means each person with asthma may find themselves at various points on the spectrum of asthma control, and what constitutes success is inherently personal.
 So, while the criteria presented provide valuable benchmarks, they are not a one-size-fits-all solution.